kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 - Then, in createUserAnswerList, I call the map's keys in the order they were stored (key = 1,2,3...) to make a list of the user's inputs within each JTextField once they hit submit.
 This will allow me to have a list of string answers from the user that can then be compared to the actual answer list in the checkAnswers method.

+**PHASE 4: Task 3**

+The cohesion of my program is trash, so there are a lot of things I would change.
+But the main one is probably how I designed my graphics.ui class.